Fixing Azure Interaction Send Email: Operation Stuck Problem

 Command Description

-time.time() Returns the current time in seconds since the Epoch (Jan 1, 1970).
+time.time() Gives back the time elapsed in seconds since January 1, 1970, the Epoch.

-Deep Dive into Azure Email Delivery Mechanisms
+Examining Azure Email Delivery Mechanisms in-depth

-Diagnosing Azure Email Poller Status Issues
+Recognizing Problems with Azure Email Poller Status

 Python Script for Debugging